 Day 10: 6 km – Samdo (3875 m) – Larkaya Phedi (4460 m)

 Slowly the mountain air became noticeable.
-None of us have ever been higher than 2,900 meters.
-A new feeling – here the air is thin and the rest during sleep is less than usual.
+None of us has ever been higher than 2,900 meters.
+A new feeling – here, the air is thin, and the rest during sleep is less than usual.

 The greatest challenge for us was the reduced hygiene in Larkya Phedi.
-It is a camp, which means 6 tent sites and 6 stone houses.
+It is a camp with six tent sites and six stone houses.
 The water is taken directly from the stream.
-Unfortunately, the water boils at this altitude at 85 ° C – the result was stomach pain and a lack of hunger at dinner.
+Unfortunately, the water boils at this altitude at 85 ° C, resulting in stomach pain and a lack of hunger at dinner.

 The panorama more than made up for it the next day.

 Day 11: 15 km – Larkaya Phedi (4460 m) Larkaya La (5213 m) Bimthang (3590 m)

 Today is the day of the pass, it starts at 5 a.m.
 5213m, and a walk of about 12 hours is ahead of us.
 The last few days have drained our nerves and strength, but we will overcome the final hurdle.
 It’s cold in the shadow of the mountains.
 Despite my gloves, I must keep moving my hands because they hurt from the cold.
 At around 8 a.m., we reach the first rays of the sun.
 The ascent is strenuous.
 After about 3 hours, we are only walking through snow.
 Unfortunately, the footpath is not visible, so I crash into the snow up to my stomach.
 Everything went well.
 Every step becomes slower.
 The forces no longer seem to be sufficient.
 The thoughts of breaking off are growing.
 However, since our guide would have to walk 8 hours to the nearest telephone for a rescue helicopter,